secureworks/aristotle/docs/usage.rst

 The enhance command line option (also supported in the :ref:`Ruleset class constructor <target Ruleset class>` will analyze the rule(s) and attempt to update the metadata on each.
+Specifically, each rule will be examined ontologically, and new metadata keys and values will be induced and added to the rule (or merged if the key already exists).
+Such metadata keys include:

   - ``flow`` key with values normalized to be ``to_server`` or ``to_client``.
   - ``protocols`` key and applicable values, per the `BETTER Schema <https://better-schema.readthedocs.io/en/latest/schema.html#defined-keys>`__.